 With a loved one's diagnosis of mesothelioma, the closest family member is often catapulted into the new role of caregiver.
-A caregiver, by definition, is an unpaid family member (or friend) that provides medical and emotional support to a patient.
+A caregiver, by definition, is an unpaid family member or friend that provides medical and emotional support to a patient.
 A caregiver generally provides the following care:

-- Administer drugs to patients
+• Administer drugs to patient

 It is extremely important for caregivers to be in equally good communication with both their loved ones and doctors.
 Due to patient confidentiality, a doctor may not be allowed to talk with the caregiver unless the patient is also present.
 One solution to this problem is to submit a signed consent form from the patient, giving the doctor permission to speak about their medical care and options directly to the caregiver.

 When dealing with mesothelioma in particular, a patient is usually in the care of several doctors at any one time.
-It is important to find out which doctor is the main point of contact and to keep informed about every aspect of the patient’s medical care.
+It is important to find out which doctor is the main point of contact and to stay informed about every aspect of the patient’s medical care.
 This includes asking about medications and side effects, what a patient can eat or drink, and questions about next steps.
 A typical doctor’s visit is around 15 minutes so it is a good idea to have a list of questions before the doctor’s appointment to make sure that all questions are being answered.
 This will help ensure that you receive all answers before you leave.
 Some doctors have a hard time communicating in words that a patient and caregiver can understand.Do not be afraid to ask a doctor to explain something that you do not understand.

-An excellent question to ask a doctor during a visit is: when should medical help be called outside of office hours?A patient with mesothelioma may experience side-effects that could require medical attention.
-Ask a doctor what to expect and when it is appropriate to seek out medical help.
+An excellent question to ask a doctor during a visit is: When should we seek medical help outside of office hours?A patient with mesothelioma may experience side-effects that could require medical attention.
+Ask a doctor what to expect and when it is appropriate to seek medical help.

-Taking Care of Yourself
+Taking Care of Yourself While Caring for Another

 Caregivers should try to take time for themselves by getting away from the patient and the house every day.
 This can become a challenge when a patient needs to be cared for 24/7.
 This is where respite care comes into play.
 Respite care is the term used to describe short-term, temporary relief for those who are caring for family members who might otherwise need professional aid.
 Respite is a short break from the exhausting challenges of being a caregiver.
-It has been shown to help keep family caregivers healthy and improve their sense of wellbeing.
+It has been shown to help keep family caregivers healthy and improve their sense of well-being.

 A respite care provider is trained to take care of a patient's needs and can come for 1-2 hours a day to watch over the patient.
 A respite care provider must be told when medical help should be contacted.
 This will allow the caregiver to have some time to take care of their own needs as well as errands.
 Respite care providers can be found through local civic groups, churches, or community organizations.
 Another option for respite care is to have a patient stay in a local facility for a week or two to allow time for the caregiver.
 These facilities provide trained medical help on staff to cover a patient's needs and administer drugs.
 They are sometimes also covered by various insurance plans.
 Check with Medicare and Medicaid to see if respite care is covered.
 Find home healthcare options here.

-If a child becomes upset, angry, withdrawn or changes drastically behaviors, it is essential for the caregiver to let them know that their loved one is working to get better and that all the best resources and treatment avenues are being pursued.
+If a child becomes upset, angry, withdrawn or drastically changes behaviors, it is essential for the caregiver to let them know that their loved one is working to get better and that all the best resources and treatment avenues are being pursued.
 Allowing the child to participate in information-sharing will make him/her feel more control over the situation.